If you’re planning to buy a condo or HDB flat, then one of the biggest considerations is deciding between a high-floor or low-floor unit.

 Having said that, living on a higher floor doesn’t mean that your home is immune to pests; your personal hygiene and overall cleanliness also play a big role.
 If you leave food all around or don’t clean your home regularly, then it only encourages pests to breed and roam around.
 If you need tips to keep your home free from pests, read our pest control article guide.

 3. More Privacy and Lower Noise Levels

-If you enjoy peace and quiet, then you may prefer a higher floor unit.
+If you enjoy peace and quiet, then you may prefer a higher-floor condo unit or an HDB flat.
 Broadly speaking, the higher the unit, the further away you are from the clamouring sounds of people, drilling noises from nearby construction sites, honking horns, and noises from the pool and BBQ pits.